Heavy-tailed max-linear structural equation models in networks with hidden nodes: Constructing RMLMs from DAGs with hidden nodes

-The next theorem characterizes when a vector $\bsx_O$ of observed node variables can be represented as a RMLM.
-Part (i) characterizes the source nodes and part (ii) their descendants.
-The proof, which uses the representation~\eqref{minrep}, is deferred to Appendix~\ref{Ap:ProofsRMLM}.
+The next theorem characterises when a vector $\bsx_O$ of observed node variables can be represented as an RMLM.
+Part (i) characterises the source nodes and part (ii) their descendants.
+The proof, given in Appendix~\ref{Ap:ProofsRMLM}, uses representation~\eqref{minrep}.